📋 Article Contents

 📱 For 5GHz:

-🟠 The best analysis tools for every device
+🔧 The best analysis tools for every device

 📱 For Android

-- netspot (simple and effective)
+- netspot (with graphs and maps)

-- WiFi Analyzer & Scanner (with graphs)
+- WiFi Analyzer & Scanner (lots of information)

 💻 For Windows

-- netspot (free version available)
+- netspot (free version, very good)

-- Acrylic Wi-Fi Home (free)
+- Acrylic Wi-Fi Home (completely free)

 🍎 For macOS